Do You Want Access To 700,000+ Presets & Templates?

-How To Change Aspect Ratio in DaVinci Resolve - 3 QUICK Steps!
+How To Change Aspect Ratio in DaVinci Resolve - 3 Methods!

 Changing the aspect ratio in DaVinci Resolve can be accomplished through three main methods: fully manual, fully automatic, or using custom presets.
 By understanding the specific needs of your project and following the step-by-step guides provided, you can easily modify the aspect ratio to achieve the desired visual effect in your video editing.

-How To Change Aspect Ratio in DaVinci Resolve - 3 QUICK Steps!
+How To Change Aspect Ratio in DaVinci Resolve - 3 Methods!

 Every video or image has a defined width and height, and the relationship between these two dimensions is termed as the aspect ratio.
 Commonly, you might have come across values like 16:9 (often used for modern TVs) or 4:3 (reminiscent of older television sets).
 But there's more to it: